-How to Buy the Right CPU
+How to Buy the Right CPU: A Guide for 2019

-Whether you’re building or upgrading a new PC, the CPU matters a lot.
-Increased clock speeds and core counts can make a huge difference in overall performance, providing a more responsive system, smoother game play and faster turnaround on intensive tasks such as video transcoding.
-Plus, the chip you choose will also dictate your motherboard purchase, as each CPU requires only works with a specific socket and set of chipsets.
+Whether you’re upgrading your existing system or building a new PC, the CPU matters a lot.
+Higher clock speeds and core counts can make a major difference in overall performance, providing a snappier system, smoother gameplay and faster completion of intensive tasks such as video editing and transcoding.
+Plus, the CPU you choose will also dictate your motherboard options, as each processor only works with a specific CPU socket and set of chipsets.

+Also, like most aspects of consumer tech, you'll have to decide to buy the best processor that's available right now, or wait to see what next-generation chips bring to the table.
+Now that AMD's Ryzen 3000 CPUs have arrived, we're hard at work testing every model, although the Ryzen 7 37000X and Ryzen 5 3600 have impressed us so far.
+The 16-core Ryzen 9 3950X promises to bring even more performance when it arrives, now likely sometime in November.

+While we await AMD's new flagship, there has been plenty of news on the CPU front.
+Intel says its promised 5GHz Core i9-9900KS will arrive in October, and we were able to test an early sample, though we still don't know what it will cost.

-If you already know a lot about CPU specs and want recommendations, check out Best CPUs page.
-But no matter desktop processor you get, here are some things to keep in mind.
+If you already know a lot about CPU specs and want recommendations, check out our picks for best CPUs for gaming and best CPUs for performance / desktop applications and the best cheap CPUs of 2019, tested and ranked.
+But no matter which desktop processor you get, here are some things to keep in mind.

 TLDR:

-- You can't lose with AMD or Intel: So long as you’re considering current-generation parts (AMD Ryzen 2000 or Intel 8th Generation Core “Coffee Lake”), this debate is basically a wash, with Intel doing a bit better on gaming and browsing and AMD handling tasks like video editing faster.
+- You can't lose with AMD or Intel: For mainstream users, so long as you’re considering current-generation parts (AMD Ryzen 3000 or Intel 9th Generation Core), this debate is basically a wash, with Intel doing slightly better on 1080p gaming on some titles (owing primarily to higher clocks) and AMD handling tasks like video editing faster.

 - Clock speed is more important than core number: Higher clock speeds translate to snappier performance in simple, common tasks such as gaming, while more cores will help you get through time-consuming workloads faster.

-- Get the latest gen: You won't save much money in the long run by going with an older chip.
+- Get the latest gen: You won't save much money in the long run by going with an older, previous-generation chip.

-- Budget for a full system: Don't pair a strong CPU with weak storage, RAM and graphics.

-- Overclocking isn’t for everyone: For most people, it makes more sense to spend $20-$60 more and buy a higher-end chip.
+- Overclocking isn’t for everyone: For most people, it makes more sense to spend extra cash on buying a higher-end chip.

 AMD or Intel: Which Should You Get?

-Up until 2017, AMD was the clear underdog, but with its Ryzen and now Ryzen 2 (2000 series) chips, the company has achieved performance parity with Intel.
+Up until 2017, AMD was the clear underdog.
+But with its Ryzen / Threadripper 2000 series chips, the company has achieved performance parity with Intel.
+And in workloads that tax many cores, AMD's latest Ryzen 3000 CPUs have pulled ahead, especially if you factor in the security patches that have arrived over the past year or so.
 Some fans will have strong opinions, but if you don't have your heart set on one brand or the other, you should be open to either.

-Intel still holds a slight lead in IPC (instructions per cycle, or how many instructions a chip can execute in a given time), which makes its chips better for lightly-threaded tasks (many games, web surfing and some Adobe software).
-AMD tends to offer more cores and threads, which makes it better for professional-grade video editing and animation.
+Intel still holds a slight lead in gaming at 1080p in some games, if you're looking to extract the most frames-per-second possible out of your graphics card to display on your high-refresh monitor.
+But AMD has narrowed that gap considerably with its new Zen2 architecture, and tends to offer more cores and threads, which makes its CPUs better for professional-grade video editing and animation.

 What do you want to do with your CPU?

-While it's tempting to just spend as much as you can afford for a CPU, you might be better off saving some of your cash for other components.
+It's tempting to just spend as much as you can afford for a CPU, but you might be better off saving some of your cash for other components.
 Determine your processor type and max budget based on what you need your computer to do.

-- Basic tasks: $50-$100 range.
+- Basic tasks: $50-$100 (£35-£80) range.
 If you’re only after a chip that will let you watch video, browse the Web, and do basic productivity tasks like word processing and light spreadsheet work, then an entry-level chip with two or four cores might be just what you need.
 But if you often find yourself doing more than one of those basic tasks at once, it would be better to step up a model or two.
-Consider a Ryzen 3 or Intel Pentium on the high end of this price range and an Intel Celeron or AMD Athlon on the low end.
+Consider a Ryzen 3, like the AMD Ryzen 3 1300X or AMD Ryzen 3 2200G, or Intel Pentium on the high end of this price range and an Intel Celeron or chips like AMD's Athlon 200GE on the low end.

-- Gaming: $150-$250 range.
-If you’re primarily interested in gaming perfromance, you need at least a mid-range Intel Core i5 or AMD Ryzen 5 CPU.
+- Gaming: $150-$250 (£120-£220) range.
+If you’re primarily interested in gaming performance, you need at least a mid-range Intel Core i5 or AMD Ryzen 5 CPU.
 Considering that the graphics card is more important for gaming than the processor, you can save money by not getting a more powerful Core i7 or Ryzen 7 chip.

-- Workstation muscle: $400+.
+- Workstation muscle: $400+ (£370+).
 If you often find yourself waiting minutes or hours for your current system to render your 3D animation or 4K video, or you’re dealing with massive databases and complex math, consider an Intel Core X or AMD Threadripper CPU.
-These beasts offer massive amounts of physical cores (up to 18 as of this writing) for extreme multitasking (ex: gaming at high settings while streaming and editing) or time-consuming compute tasks.
-Business users can consider an Intel Xeon or AMD EPYC processor, but those aren't consumer friendly.
+These beasts offer massive amounts of physical cores (up to 32 as of this writing) for extreme multitasking (ex: gaming at high settings while streaming and editing) or time-consuming compute tasks.
+Business users can consider an Intel Xeon (like the recent Xeon W-3175X) or AMD EPYC processor, but those aren't consumer friendly--or reasonably affordable.

 What generation CPU do you need?

 Each year or so, Intel and AMD upgrade their processor lines with a new architecture.
-The current generation for Intel is the company's "8th Gen Core Series," which is also code-named "Coffee Lake."
-AMD's latest chips are part of its Ryzen 2000 (aka Ryzen 2) line.
-When looking at the model number, you can see the generation as the first digit of the four number (ex: the 8 in Core i7-8400 or the 2 in Ryzen 7 2700X).
+The current generation for Intel is the company's "9th Gen Core Series," like the Intel Core i7-9700K and higher-end Intel Core i9-9900K.
+AMD's latest chips are part of its Ryzen 3000 line, like the AMD Ryzen 9 3900X, Ryzen 7 3800X, and Ryzen 7 3700X.
+When looking at the model number, you can see the generation as the first digit of the four number (ex: the 8 in Core i7-8400 or the 3 in Ryzen 7 3700X).

-Note that both companies haven't yet updated their extreme chips to the current generation.
-So the latest and greatest Intel X series CPUs you can get are still 7th gen and the newest AMD Threadrippers are in the Ryzen gen 1 (1,000 series).
+Note that both companies tend to lag behind current architectures with their extreme chips.
+So the latest and greatest Intel X series CPUs you can get are still 7th gen and AMD's second-generation Threadripper chips came out months after Ryzen 2000 CPUs launched.

-While you can still find older processor generations for sale, we wouldn't recommend choosing one, unless you are sticking with a motherboard that doesn't support the latest chips.
+While you can often still find older processor generations for sale, we wouldn't recommend choosing one, unless you are sticking with a motherboard that doesn't support the latest chips.
 You usually don't save a lot of money by going with a last-gen processor, either.
-For example, at press time, the price difference between an outdated 7th-Gen, Core i5-7400 (7th Gen) and its replacement, the 8th Gen Core i5-8400 was just one dollar.
+But you'll often be buying into a dead or dying platform.

 How do you read the model names and numbers?

 The jumble of brands and numbers that make up a CPU product name can be confusing.
-Intel and AMD both break down most of their chips into three “good, better, best” categories, starting with Core i3/Ryzen 3, stepping up to Core i5/Ryzen 5, and ending (in the mainstream chip space, at least) with Core i7/Ryzen 7.
-Intel has Core i9 as a new extreme/premium tier (see the Core i9-7980XE, priced at around $2,000). but for the vast majority of users, these chips are unnecessary and well out of most people’s price ranges.
+Intel and AMD both break down most of their chips into three “good, better, best” categories, starting with Core i3/Ryzen 3, stepping up to Core i5/Ryzen 5, and ending (for AMD, at least) with Core i7/Ryzen 7.
+Intel has the Core i9-9900K at the top of its mainstream product stack, as well as extreme/premium tier like the Core i9-9980XE, priced at around $2,000 (£1,770).
+But for the vast majority of users, these chips are unnecessary and well out of most people’s price ranges.

 For users on a tight budget, Intel offers its Celeron and Pentium chips (Pentium is slightly faster) while AMD has its Athlon line.
-On the extreme high-end, you'll find AMD's Threadripper and Intel's Core X series, along with the Core i9 (mentioned above).
+On the extreme high-end, you'll find AMD's Threadripper and Intel's Core X series, along with the Core X/i9 and Xeon W (both mentioned above).

 Now, what about the model numbers that come after the 3, 5, or 7?
 The first digit designates the product generation (Intel’s Core i7-8700 is an 8th Generation Core processor, and AMD’s Ryzen 5 2600 is a 2nd Generation Ryzen processor.
 The rest of the numbers just mark various models in the line, with higher generally being better (with more cores and/or higher clocks), while a “K” at the end of an Intel chip means it’s unlocked for overclocking.
-Only a handful of mainstream Intel chips are “K” skus, while all of AMD’s Ryzen processors are unlocked for overclocking (no “K” designation required).
+Only a handful of mainstream Intel chips are “K” skus, while nearly all of AMD’s Ryzen processors are unlocked for overclocking (no “K” designation required).
 An X at the end of AMD model numbers means higher clock speeds.

 Should you overclock?

 Overclocking, the practice of pushing a CPU to its limits by getting it to run at higher-than-specced clock speeds, is an art form that many enthusiasts enjoy practicing.
-But, if you're not in it for the challenge of seeing just how fast you can get your chip to go without crashing, overclocking isn't worth the money.
+But, if you're not in it for the challenge of seeing just how fast you can get your chip to go without crashing, overclocking often isn't worth the money for the average user.

 In order to make your CPU achieve higher clock speeds than it is rated for out of the box, you'll likely spend extra on an enhanced cooling system and an overclocking-friendly motherboard.
-While all recent AMD chips are overclockable to some extent, if you want to dial up an Intel chip, you'll have to pay extra for one of its K-series processors.
-By the time you factor in all these extra costs, you'd be better off budgeting another $50-$100 for a CPU that comes with higher clock speeds out of the box.
-And remember, even if you do get all the right equipment, you could still damage your CPU by pushing it too hard or end up with less-than-stellar results.
+While nearly all recent AMD chips are overclockable to some extent, if you want to dial up an Intel chip, you'll have to pay extra for one of its K-series processors.
+By the time you factor in all these extra costs, you'd be better off budgeting another $50-$100 (£30-£70) for a CPU that comes with higher clock speeds out of the box.
+And remember, even if you do get all the right equipment, you could still get a chip that doesn't overclock well --or worse if you don't know what you're doing-- damage your CPU or shorten its lifespan by pushing too much voltage through it.

 What are the key CPU specs and which should I care about?